 Connect

-Configure HTTP endpoints and MQTT connectors for your workspace.
+Configure HTTP endpoints and MQTT connectors to ingest events into your workspace.

 The Connect tab is where you manage every inbound data channel for your workspace.